Fuzzy Classification Aggregation: Introduction

 \section{Introduction}

 The study of the problem of individuals classifying objects can be traced back to \citet{kasher1997question}.
-In their paper, they consider a finite society that has to determine which one of its subsets of members consists of exactly those individuals that can be deemed to be part of a group named $J$.
-They propose different sets of axioms characterizing three aggregators: the liberal one, where each individual decides by herself whether she belongs or not to the group; the oligarchic one, where a subset of individuals defines who belongs to the group; and the dictatorial, where a unique individual decides who is a $J$. \citet{kasher1997question} gave rise to what can be regarded as a subdomain within social choice theory, namely, the study of the Group Identification Problem \citep[see, among others,][for more details]{samet2003between,miller2008group,fioravanti2021alternative}.
+In their paper, they consider a finite society that has to determine which one of its subsets of members consists of exactly those individuals that can be deemed to be part of a group named $J$. \citet{kasher1997question} gave rise to what can be regarded as a subdomain within social choice theory, namely, the study of the Group Identification Problem \citep[see, among others,][for more details]{samet2003between,miller2008group,fioravanti2021alternative}.